Everything you need to know about hops: the star ingredient of craft beer

 Preserving these delicate compounds is an art.
 Sensitive to heat and oxidation, they require precise extraction techniques and perfect timing.
 Temperature, time of addition, contact time: each parameter influences their final expression in the beer.

 Take the Ambuscade IPA .
-This bold creation reveals all the complexity of the essential oils of hops.
-The combination of Mandarina Bavaria, Cascade and Amarillo creates a sensory explosion where citrus dances with resinous notes.
+This bold creation reveals the full complexity of hops' essential oils.
+The combination of Mandarina Bavaria, Cascade, and Amarillo creates a sensory explosion where citrus dances with resinous notes.
 A perfect example of the art of modern hopping, where each variety brings its unique touch to the final harmony.

 Perfect Timing: The Art of Modern Hopping

-First wort hopping vs late hopping: impact on the aromatic profile
+First wort hopping vs. late hopping: impact on the aromatic profile

 Dry hopping: cold extraction technique

-New horizons of hops in craft beer
+New horizons for hops in craft beer

 The evolution of varieties: from traditional to experimental